erajasekar/cs-workshop/PITCHME.md

 ## Why computers is a genius invention?

-- We invented a general purpose computer containing a vast assembly of transistors that can do many different things, depending on which transistors are activated. |
+- We invented a general purpose computer containing a array of transistors that can do many different things, depending on which transistors are swiched on and off. |

-- It could do something from adding two numbers to flying an airplane. |
+- It could do anything from adding two numbers to flying an airplane. |

 Note: It would be very expensive, if we had to build a new computer for every different thing we want to do.

 ---
 ## What is a Computers?

 > Computer is a electronic machine that can be programmed to do zillions of different tasks.